-Several years ago, a friend introduced me to Danielle LaPorte’s work.
-Her approach to manifesting goals is quite different from the popular SMART goal-setting method that most of us are familiar with.
-(If you’ve read my book Uppward (Amazon Associate Link), then you already know I’m not a fan of the latter method either.)
+Several years ago, a friend of mine introduced me to Danielle LaPorte’s work.
+I immediately loved that her approach to manifesting goals is quite different from the popular SMART goal-setting method that most of us are familiar with.
+(If you’ve read my book Uppward (Amazon Associate Link), then you already know I’m not a fan of the latter method.)

-Instead of beating our heads against the wall each time we fall short of our unforgiving, SMART goals, LaPorte suggests that we shift our mindset.
-(Trust me; you’ll be glad you did.)
+Instead of beating our heads against the wall each time we fall short of the unforgiving SMART goals, LaPorte suggests that we shift our mindset.
+(Trust me: try it and you’ll be glad you did.)

 Yesterday’s self-care activity involved carving out some time to knit while I listened to the Firestarter Sessions.
 I’ve learned that when I listen while I’m also working with my hands, I absorb messages differently.
 I hear more of the emotions behind the stories rather than simply the meaning behind the words.